osposweb/osposweb.github.io/Taxes.md

 So far the changes that need to be made include:
 1. Rebrand Customer Sales Tax to Destination Based Tax (to reduce confusion)
 1. Add support for VAT Tax to the Destination Based Tax
+1. Proceed with adding Tax Jurisdiction tracking.
+This was dropped from the original development but might possibly be needed here and helpful elsewhere.

 # Definitions